The office is open from 9am to 4.30pm Wednesday, Thursday & Friday. We are closed Mondays and Tuesdays.

 Can I park nearby?

 There is metered public street parking outside the Centre.
-There is a free public car parking within easy walking distance, on Chamberlain St which is off Queen St West, behind the Mall.
+There is a free public car park within easy walking distance, on Chamberlain St which is off Queen St West, behind the Mall.

 Is there access for people with Disability?
 Yes.
 We have a lift to access our First Floor rooms.
 We also have a Disability accessible toilet.
 All our doorways are extra wide to allow wheelchair access.